bdx0/resume/ats_friendly_guidelines.md

     *   *Example*: If a job description mentions "project management software" and "agile methodologies," ensure these terms appear in your work experience descriptions where applicable.

 *   **`avoid-graphics`**: `true`
-    *   *Description*: **Do not include images, charts, graphs, icons, or other visual elements.**
+    *   *Description*: **Do not include images, charts, graphs, icons, or other visual elements, including profile pictures.**
     *   *Detail*: ATS cannot "read" images.
 Any information contained within a graphic will be lost.
 Graphics can also disrupt the parsing of text.
+Profile pictures are a common non-compliance that can hinder parsing.
-    *   *Example*: Instead of an icon for "phone," just list your phone number.
+    *   *Example*: Instead of an icon for "phone," just list your phone number. **Never include a profile picture.**

 *   **`avoid-tables`**: `true`
-    *   *Description*: **Do not use tables or text boxes, as these can often be misinterpreted by ATS.**
+    *   *Description*: **Do not use tables, text boxes, or multi-column layouts for content, as these can often be misinterpreted by ATS.**
-    *   *Detail*: Similar to graphics, tables and text boxes can break the linear flow of text, causing ATS to misread or skip content.
+    *   *Detail*: Similar to graphics, tables, text boxes, and complex multi-column structures can break the linear flow of text, causing ATS to misread or skip content.
+This is particularly problematic for sections like "Skills."
-    *   *Example*: If you have a "Skills" section, list skills as bullet points or comma-separated text, not in a table.
+    *   *Example*: If you have a "Skills" section, list skills as bullet points or comma-separated text, not in a table or a multi-column grid.

 *   **`avoid-special-characters`**: `true`
     *   *Description*: **Avoid unusual symbols, accented characters, or emojis that could be misinterpreted.**
     *   *Detail*: Stick to standard alphanumeric characters and common punctuation.
 Some special characters might not be encoded correctly by ATS.
     *   *Example*: Use "e.g." instead of "e.g." if your word processor auto-formats it with a special character.

+*   **`avoid-decorative-elements`**: `true`
+    *   *Description*: **Avoid decorative lines, borders, shading, or other non-essential visual elements.**
+    *   *Detail*: While seemingly minor, these elements can sometimes be misinterpreted by ATS as complex formatting, potentially leading to parsing errors or a less clean text extraction.
+Simplicity is key for optimal ATS compatibility.
+    *   *Example*: Do not use horizontal lines to separate sections; rely on spacing, bolding, and font size for visual hierarchy.

 *   **`file-format-preference`**: `[docx, pdf-ats-optimized]`
     *   *Description*: **Save your resume as a .docx file.
 If a PDF is required, ensure it is a truly ATS-optimized PDF.**